n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 > and are _not_ handled by OpenType shaping.
 The set of shortcut codes
 > supported by any particular application is specific to that
 > application alone.
+>
+> Text-processing stacks typically support a set of shortcut codes
+> that includes Unicode's official `Short_Name` property from the CLDR
+> database, plus additional shortcodes, but the shortcut-code mapping
+> is not otherwise linked to Unicode data.

 Runs of emoji might be tagged with the `<Zsye>` or `<Zsym>` script subtags, or with the `-em-emoji`, `-em-text`, or `-em-default` locale